nwisbeta/github.io/pages/app_design/standard-features.md

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-sf-communication-example.png">

 ## Watchlist and alerts
 Clinician apps must provide watchlists and alerts.
 Notifications are generally used instead of watchlist/alerts for patient facing apps.

+Watchlists and alerts must:

-Watchlist and alerts are ordered from highest to lowest priority by default.
+* Appear in order from highest to lowest priority by default.
 See [Ordering](/ordering.html).

-Enable scroll gestures to navigate through items.
-Swipe down gesture must refresh the page.
+* Enable scroll gestures to navigate through items.
+* Enable swipe down gesture to refresh the page.

 Selecting the watchlist/alerts menu item whilst in the watchlist/alerts menu must scroll to the top of the feed and refresh the page.